 Top Tip: Read our guide to the best Madrid Parks.

 Naturally, we think our Spain Itinerary for 7 days is the best way to discover the country!
 (We would not have planned it for our friend if we didn’t think it was the best!)
 However, there is no right or wrong way to visit Spain.
 To help other travelers create their best Spain itinerary, we are offering several suggestions for ways to spend time in the country.

 Spain Trip Itinerary Variations

 While we think the above is the best Spain vacation itinerary, our Spain One-Week Itinerary can easily be altered for longer or shorter stays.
-How to plan a trip to Sprain really depends on how much time your have and what your interests are.
+How to plan a trip to Spain really depends on how much time your have and what your interests are.
 Use the following Spain travel planner suggestions to get the most out of your trip!

 Top Tip: Travelers who have more time than a week can add a combination of destinations and day trips to their itinerary.
 Below, we highlight top-rated day trips from each city for some ideas.

 Spain Itinerary 5 Days

 With only 5 days in Spain, travelers will be limited with what they can see.
 However, we recommend making the most of the time in Spain!

 Visitors who like to explore big cities can spend their 5 days in Spain in the top two cities in the country: Barcelona and Madrid.
 Use our Spain week itinerary, but eliminate Seville to create a Madrid-Barcelona Itinerary.